French publisher pulls books by writer accused of underage rape - The Observers - France 24

 Matzneff denies any wrongdoing, insisting there was an "exceptional love" between him and Springora.

-He claimed her book tried to portray him as "a pervert, a manipulator and a predator".
+He claimed she tried to portray him as "a pervert, a manipulator and a predator".

 Gallimard said it felt impelled to act after Springora's book was published.

-"The execeptional measure which we have taken is justified to make sure the suffering that Vanessa Springora recounts" in her book is heard, it added in a statement.
+"The exceptional measure which we have taken is justified to make sure the suffering that Vanessa Springora recounts" in her book is heard, it added in a statement.

 © 2020 AFP